Machine Vision Systems

 - Ring lights – allows a camera to see directly through the middle of the light

 - Smart lights – the Vicolux range can provide a constant light whatever the changing conditions

 Machine Vision Software

-Machine vision software enables organisations to design, utilise and control vision applications.
-The software will interpret visual imagery often against set parameters in order to control a resultant action.
-Typical data analysis done by software includes pattern recognition, object location, blob analysis, temperature measurement, 3D measurement and alignment issues.
+The best Machine vision software enables organisations to design, utilise and control vision applications.
+The software will interpret visual imagery often against set parameters using visual inspection technology in order to control a resultant action.
+Typical data analysis done by visual inspection software includes pattern recognition, object location, blob analysis, temperature measurement, 3D measurement and alignment issues.

 Software for machine vision can build both 2D and 3D images, can be done in black and white, colour, digital and analogue, will integrate with smart cameras and of course, process images.